 Harris has been rather vocal with her comments on Trump.
 At a fundraiser in Pittsfield, Massachusetts, Harris commented on Trump's attacks, saying, "You may have noticed, Donald Trump has been resorting to wild lies about my record.
 And some of what he and his running mate are saying, well, it's just plain weird."
 This focus on "freedom" marks a shift from Biden's emphasis on democracy.

-The Harris-Walz campaign has launched multiple ads focusing on the issues they are fighting and attacking Donald Trump and his policies.
+The Harris-Walz campaign has launched multiple ads focusing on the issues they are fighting, and attacking Donald Trump and his policies.

 Among the issues that Harris supports and that have been highlighted in her campaign are national abortion protections, LGBTQ+ rights, gun control, and legislation to address climate change.
 She also supports federal cannabis legalisation, strengthening voting rights, strengthening the Affordable Care Act, and the federal funding of housing.
-On the basis of these, her team has tried to position her as a progressive leader who is inclusive and a leader that America needs to
+On the basis of these, her team has tried to position her as a progressive leader who is inclusive and a leader that America needs to salvage the situation and further its causes.

 The hip Veep

-Kamala Harris’s campaign has been marked for its extensive usage of social media to tap into the young voter base.
+Kamala Harris’ campaign has been marked for its extensive usage of social media to tap into the young voter base.
 Harris’s popularity has risen significantly after her nomination announcement.
 The Vice President has a social media presence across platforms including X (formerly Twitter), Instagram, YouTube, TikTok, and Facebook.
 Harris also has a bilingual WhatsApp channel to target Latino voters.

-Harris’s social media accounts have been fairly active since the time of her nomination and have consistently updated followers about her campaign updates.
+Harris’ social media accounts have been fairly active since the time of her nomination and have consistently updated followers about her campaign updates.

 Harris’ social media updates seem to have a personalised touch to them, in an attempt to make people feel more connected to her as a person and stay in touch with her routine.